 Your fleet can succeed in a competitive landscape using the latest IoT technology

 Like every industry and vertical in our connected world, big data is transforming how we work.
+In fact, leading businesses are accelerating their adoption of technology, boosting business continuity to adapt and mitigate disruptions.
 Fleet management is no exception.

 Fleet management used to centre on tracking vehicle location, dispatching and operations, and reducing or preventing theft.
 GPS tracking and geofencing, powered by 2G (AKA GSM) connectivity, were the primary technologies supporting these objectives.
 We’ve moved well beyond 2G, however; LTE-M and other technology advances such as 5G are contributing to the broad infrastructure support that will see the Internet of Things (IoT) reach its incredible potential.

-This potential is crucial for fleet management professionals moving their organizations away from simple inventorying and location-tracking towards more complex requirements.
+This potential is crucial for fleet management professionals preparing for the future of work by moving their organizations away from simple inventorying and location-tracking towards more complex requirements.
 For fleet managers and others responsible for ensuring fleet operations run smoothly, IoT offers a more sophisticated approach—by providing access to real-time data and fleet usage trends over time, both of which can increase safety, reduce costs while ramping up efficiencies, and meet industry rules and regulations.

 Fleet management practices are changing as businesses evolve